Symphyla, the garden centipede

 The largest symphylan in the world is Hanseniella magna, an endemic Tasmanian cave dweller.
 It is one of only a few true symphylan troglodytes.
 It measures around 30mm.

 All symphylans lack pigment and have a slightly translucent quality, making them stand out from the adults of Diplopoda and Chilipoda.
-But as is noticable in the photos below, they can absorb a certain amount of pigment from food, sometimes giving them a reddened or yellowed appearance.
+But as is noticable in the photos below, they can absorb a certain amount of pigment from their diet, sometimes giving them a reddened or yellowed appearance.